cheshire137/overwatch-counter-picker/README.md

 You will need Python and OpenCV installed.

-Run the app with `python app.py`.
-Currently it just detects Mercy's face in a screenshot of the team composition from an Overwatch game.
+Run the app with `python src/app.py`.
+It currently just detects which heroes are on each team.

 ### How to Install OpenCV